AlexanderFabisch/slither/README.md

 It will be used to share TCX files which can be uploaded and downloaded from clients. **Note:** there is no support for https yet.

-To initialize the remote repository, install slither on a server and start the slither server:
+To initialize the remote repository, install slither on a server with

+    pip install -e .[server]

+and start the slither server:

     slither_server --datadir <directory> --port <port>